-Michele Meleen is a stay-at-home mom and Freelance Writer with experience writing professionally for blogs, websites, and print publications on a wide variety of topics.
+Michele Meleen is a Freelance Writer with experience writing professionally for blogs, websites, and print publications on a wide variety of topics.
 Her areas of expertise include: counseling, baby/kids/teens, parenting, and family life.

-As the proud mom to a rambunctious 3-year-old boy, sister to 6, and aunt to 18, Michele has helped others through numerous pregnancies and child-rearing.
-She began babysitting for family and friends as a teenager and, in her most recent traditional work position, was required to take several courses annually on topics such as: SIDS training, Infant/Child/Adult CPR and First Aid, and day care regulations.
+As the proud mom to a logical and active 5-year-old boy, sister to 6, and aunt to 19, Michele has helped others through numerous pregnancies and child-rearing.
+She began babysitting for family and friends as a teenager and in her most recent traditional work position was required to take several courses annually on topics such as: SIDS training, Infant/Child/Adult CPR and First Aid, and day care regulations.

-Michele is a proud member of the local chapter of MOPS (Mothers of Preschoolers), active participant in infant/toddler swim lessons and story time, as well as regular attendee of a local playgroup which keeps her up-to-date and informed on different parenting techniques and baby gear.
+Michele is an active participant in infant/toddler swim lessons and story time as well as regular attendee of a local mom support group which keeps her up-to-date and informed on different parenting techniques and baby gear.

 Michele earned an M.S.Ed. in School Counseling from Saint Bonaventure University and holds provisional certification as a School Counselor in New York State.
 During graduate school, she worked in a group home for adolescents with mental health diagnoses, interned at two schools with children from preschool through 12th grade, co-led groups for children diagnosed on the Autism Spectrum, and provided personal counseling to children and families in the University Clinic.

 Upon graduation, Michele worked for several nonprofit agencies with children of all ages, particularly at-risk youth.
-In her most recent position as Advantage After School Coordinator, Michele planned and led an after school program for grades K-12, a girl’s summer program, and a weekly teen center.
+In her most recent positions as School Age Childcare Director and Director of Summer Programs, Michele planned and led programs for grades K-12.

 Family has always been at the forefront of Michele’s personal life, where celebrating birthdays of all extended family members is as regular an occurrence as major holidays.